rappdw/chatgpt-data/README.md

 Options:
 - `--data-dir`: Directory containing the raw data files (default: ./rawdata)
 - `--output-dir`: Directory to save the output files (default: ./data)
-- `--engagement-report`: Generate a report of user engagement levels
+- `--engagement-report`: Generate a report of user engagement levels based on average message count
 - `--non-engaged-report`: Generate a report of users who have never engaged
-- `--high-threshold`: Minimum number of messages to be considered highly engaged (default: 20)
+- `--high-threshold`: Minimum average number of messages to be considered highly engaged (default: 20)
-- `--low-threshold`: Maximum number of messages to be considered low engaged (default: 5)
+- `--low-threshold`: Maximum average number of messages to be considered low engaged (default: 5)

 ### gpt_trends
 A command-line tool that provides analysis of ChatGPT custom GPT trends.
 It generates trend graphs (PNG files) in the data directory.